 It is not enough to simply secure a diagnosis for a qualifying injury or illness.
 You must also take steps to mitigate the harm you suffer.
 This process starts with following the medical advice and treatment plan prescribed by your doctor.
 Should you fail to follow the plan, the SSA could deny your claim.

-Click to contact our Social Security Disability Lawyers Melbourne FL today
+Click to contact our Melbourne Social Security Disability Lawyers today

 What an SSD Lawyer Serving Melbourne, FL, Can Do For You

-After about 90 days you should receive the second denial.
+After about 90 days, you may receive a second denial.
 This time you must appeal/request a hearing with an Administrative Law Judge.
 The appeal must be filed within 60 days from receipt of your second denial.

 If your appeals are not filed within that timeframe, your case will be closed, and you will have to file a new appeal.